cat4rsys/quadraticsolver/README.md

 ### Installing

-* Run make file by writing "make" in folder with program.
+* Run makefile by writing "make" in folder with program.
 * For introduction for my programyou can write:

 ~~~
 .\boot.exe --help
 ~~~

-### Modes of work
+## Modes of work

 * Simple mode - mode with minimum output and opportunity to input a lot of equations.
 * Detail mode - mode, that instructing you, but you can enter only one equation.